 Overall, plot, B+, songs, B-, Elvis' performance: A.

 That's The Way It Is (MGM, 1970) - Great concert film/documentary that showcases Elvis' Vegas show.
-The "special edition" version is even better than the documentary heavy original theatrical version.
+The "special edition" version is even better than the documentary-heavy original theatrical version.

 Elvis On Tour (MGM, 1972) - A slightly inferior sequel to That's The Way It Is that follows Elvis on a breakneck tour.
+No soundtrack album was released for this movie.